MRI Scan (Magnetic Resonance Imaging)

 You Are in Excellent Hands

-Images captured by our MR scanners are reviewed by our on-site Royal College Certified radiologists.
+Magnetic resonance imaging captured by our MR scanners are reviewed by our on-site Royal College Certified radiologists.
 These are the same radiologists trusted to provide emergency on-call reading for facilities like the Misericordia Community Hospital.

 As soon as your exam is completed, our radiologists review the images and perform a detailed analysis.
 Their findings are transcribed, and a report is sent to your doctor in a timely manner, usually within one business day.
 Your doctor will review the report, form a conclusion, and create an actionable treatment plan.